idelamaza/idelamaza.github.io/_posts/2019-12-05-Data-Science-Bowl-2019.md

 ## Feature Engineering

 The process of extracting features to train the machine learning model is time-consuming and challenging in this specific competition.
 Not only the provided data is in the form of a time series, but it also has a large amount of unnecessary information that needs to be filtered.
 In this section the process of transitioning from the original dataset to a dataset suitable to make predictions upon is explained.
 ### Structuring data as time series

-The test set comprises all historical data from different users prior to an assessment first attempt.
+The test set comprises all historical data from different users prior to the first attempt of an assessment.
 Therefore, the time dimension is a key feature of this dataset, as only the events that have happened before each assessment can be considered for the definition of its associated features.
-This leads to the first step of the featuring engineering process:redefining the data for each player in order to leverage the time series structure of the original data.
+This leads to the first step of the featuring engineering process: redefining the data for each player in order to leverage the time series structure of the original data.

 Figure 4 shows how the original data is organized for a specific player (``installation_id``).
 Our approach is to transform all this information into multiple training data points that exploit the history of a player’s interactions with the app.
 Taking this approach allows training the model with only the information it is going to have available later in the prediction process, and avoids the fatal conceptual error of using future data for any assessment.
-It is also true that it entails getting rid of some of the available data, as any registered event happening after an assessment completion would not be used (see events to right of the second assessment in Figure 4).
+It is also true that it leads to the deletion some of the available data, as any registered event happening after an assessment completion would not be used (see events to right of the second assessment in Figure 4).

 <figure>
   <iframe width= "800" height= "500" frameborder= "0" scrolling="no" id="igraph" seamless="seamless" src="/charts/2019-12-05-Data-Science-Bowl-2019/timeseries.html">
   </iframe>
   <figcaption>Figure 4. (interactive) Time series representation of the game_sessions of a certain installation_id.
-The annotation above certain game_session shows the number of events they comprise (notice that all Clips (green) have only one event, as there is no interaction of the player recorded).</figcaption>
+The annotation above certain game_session shows the number of events they comprise (notice that all Clips (green) have only one event, as there is no recorded interaction with the player).</figcaption>
 </figure>

 ### Training instance definition